zukunft/zukunft.com/docs/code_functions_all.md

         \-- ui_list - get a list of formulas related to e.g. a verb
     \-- formula_add_link
         \-- ui_list - the boxed plus icon behind the formulas subtitle of a word or triple page that opens the formula
+    \-- value_add_link
+        \-- ui_list - the plus icon behind the values subtitle of a word or triple page that opens the value add view
     \-- formulas_of_parents
         \-- ui_list - the formulas assigned to the ancestor phrases of a word, grouped per ancestor and shown as a
     \-- ref_list_word